andymuncey/UnitTest-Reflection/README.md

 - Where a field is not initialised after the constructor is called

 ## MethodsTester
-Allows the existance of instance methods to be checked, and various aspects of these to be verified, including:
+Allows the existence of instance methods to be checked, and various aspects of these to be verified, including:
 - whether any method with a given name exists
 - whether the correct naming convention for a method has been used
 - whether a method with a specific name exists with a specified return type